-I received this book for free from TLC Book Tours in exchange for an honest review.
+I received this book for free from TLC Book Tours for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
 Purchases from these links provides a small commission to me at no extra cost to you.Echoes of Family Published by Lake Union Genres: Contemporary, Drama, Fiction, Women's

 Setting: Europe > England, North America > USA > North Carolina